ibrahimteker/ibrahimteker/README.md

  i love to develop some algorithm for communicate embedded system one another.

- i am enthusiasm about low level algorithm that can calculate something faster than some other approaches.
+ i am enthusiastic about low level algorithm that can calculate something faster than some other approaches.

  for example, the code below can convert a 16 bit binary value to bcd with a very fast way.